 Malaysia’s Digital Landscape

-According to We Are Social’s annual digital ecosystem report, four-fifths of Malaysia’s 32.25 million population are now online, where 78% are active social media users.
-This makes the country rank 27th globally with a 79% Internet penetration rate, one of the highest in the Southeast Asia region.
+26 million of Malaysia’s 32.16 million population are now online, where 81% are active social media users.
+The country has an 83% Internet penetration rate, which is one of the highest in the Southeast Asia region.

 In terms of online spending, Malaysia is also viewed to be extremely comfortable with taking up online purchases and with the general digital turn of society.
-Currently, it has one of the highest level of mobile online shopping penetration among ASEAN countries with a 58% penetration rate.
+Currently, it has one of the highest levels of mobile online shopping penetration among ASEAN countries with a 61% penetration rate.

 Despite the great advance of the retail e-commerce sector in the country, digital marketing is still relatively new in Malaysia, resulting in a reluctance of Malaysian marketers to invest in the field.
 In GetCraft’s survey of 50 marketers across different industries in the country, two out of five admitted that this hesitation stems from being unsure of the implications of digital marketing and on the usage of digital strategies.